Vacheprime/ConnectedSmarties/README.md

 - Send email when adding a customer through the admin customer page.

 - Fix ParetoAnywhere bug where the data flickers when the backend cannot connect.

+- Fix repeated email sending when sensor values goes above or below thresholds.
+(Danat, )

+- Email configuration is disorganized.
+Sending an email should also run in background so it doesn't look like it freezes.
+(Danat, COMPLETED)

 - Implement the database for EPC (Danat, COMPLETED)